 A specific probiotic called FLORASSIST® Immune Health contains selected strains of bacteria which are capable of stimulating the intestinal immune system.
 This in turn results in an increase in secretory immunity which means greater levels of IgA.
 IgA antibodies work to deactivate bacteria and viruses presenting them for destruction by the immune system.
 Blocking viruses from attaching to the mucous membranes prevents viruses injecting their genetic material which prevents their replication.

 Studies indicate that supplementing with the specific strains of probiotic strains found in FLORASSIST® Immune Health resulted in significant reductions in the number of incidences of infections.
-There was an 81% reduction in cold-type infections when compared to the placebo group.
+There was an 81 percent reduction in cold-type infections when compared to the placebo group.
 Additionally, these studies also indicate that the duration of respiratory infections is markedly reduced.

 A respiratory infection can pose serious threat to adults and more so for ageing individuals.
 Taking a specific probiotic supplement such as Life Extension’s FLORASSIST® Immune Health may be invaluable to protect against respiratory infections and the complications which may arise from these.